hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 :::caution

-Limiting trie logs is an early access feature.
-Before executing the commands in this guide, ensure you review your node configuration.
+The commands in this guide are an example.
+Before executing the commands on your node, ensure you tailor it to your own node configuration.

 :::